MARSHAL: Incentivizing Multi-Agent Reasoning via Self-Play with Strategic LLMs: Method

 where $\mathcal{J}_{\text{surr}}(\pi_\theta;\pi_{\theta_{old}}, A_t^i, \varepsilon) = \min \Big[\frac{\pi_\theta(o_t^i|q,o_{<t}^i)}{\pi_{\theta_{old}}(o_t^i|q,o_{<t}^i)}A_t^i, \text{clip}\Big(\frac{\pi_\theta(o_t^i|q,o_{<t}^i)}{\pi_{\theta_{old}}(o_t^i|q,o_{<t}^i)}, 1-\varepsilon, 1+\varepsilon \Big)A_t^i \Big]$ is the token-level PPO surrogate objective, and the advantages are estimated by $A_t^i = \frac{r^i - \text{mean}(\textbf{r})}{\text{std}(\textbf{r})}$.

-In multi-agent self-play, where all players in a strategic game is controlled by the same model, each episode of game results in a multi-turn trajectory for each player, respectively.
-A naive , we can consider all trajectories from the same game environment as a group, i.e. $\{(s_k^i, a_k^i)_{k=1}^{K^i}\}_{i=1}^G$ with total return as the terminal reward for each trajectory $\textbf{r}=\{R^i\}_{i=1}^G$.
-Then, with an additional summation for multiple turns, GRPO directly generalized to:
+In multi-agent self-play, where all players in a strategic game is controlled by the same model, each episode of game results in a multi-turn trajectory for each player role, respectively. \rebuttal{As a naive generalization of the original GRPO to our multi-turn scenario, we start by considering all trajectories from a game environment as a group of response}, i.e. $\{(s_k^i, a_k^i)_{k=1}^{K^i}\}_{i=1}^G$, with total return as the terminal reward for each trajectory $\textbf{r}=\{R^i\}_{i=1}^G$.
+Then, with an additional summation for multiple turns, GRPO directly generalized to